OndrejKnebl/TTNv3-LoRaVSB/DHT22/README.md

 - Current measured values
 - Averages of measured values
 - Current measured values (low power mode)
-- Averages of measured values (low power mode) - (will be added soon)
+- Averages of measured values (low power mode)

 More information on the site (will be added 10.
 4. 2022):  https://lora.vsb.cz/index.php/temperature-and-humidity-sensor-dht22